apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 When you access an array element, Swift MMIO automatically calculates its memory address:
 - `uart.channels[2]` points to address `0x40010000 + 0x20 + (2 * 0x04) = 0x40010028`

 > Important: Swift MMIO performs bounds checking on array accesses.
-Attempting to access `uart.channels[4]` would trigger a runtime trap since we defined the array with `count: 4` (valid indices are 0-3).
+Attempting to access `uart.channels[4]` would trigger a runtime trap since the example defined the array with `count: 4` (valid indices are 0-3).

 Register arrays can contain either individual registers (as shown above) or entire register blocks, allowing you to model complex repeated structures like DMA channels, each with multiple registers.